 In October 1968 Anthony Burgess married his second wife, Liana Macellari, and they decided to leave England for good.
 They bought an eighteenth-century palazzo in Malta and decided to begin a new life there.
 They packed up their possessions, including Burgess’s extensive library, and looked forward to moving into their new home at 168 Main Street in the town of Lija (pictured below), about six miles outside Valletta.

 When they arrived in Malta in November, Burgess was horrified to discover that 47 of his books had been seized by the Ministry of Trade, Industry and Agriculture because they were thought to be indecent.
 Among them were literary novels by Angela Carter, Kingsley Amis and D.H.
 Lawrence.
 Burgess was given a receipt for the confiscated books, which were driven under police escort to the hospital and incinerated.

 His problems did not end there.
-Working as a book reviewer for international publications such as the Times Literary Supplement, the Observer and the New York Times, Burgess found that his review copies of new books by Thomas Pynchon and Doris Lessing were seized by customs officers, who suspected that they might be full of blasphemy, obscenity, pot-smoking and feminism.
+Working as a book reviewer for publications such as the Times Literary Supplement, the Observer and the New York Times, Burgess found that his review copies of new books by Thomas Pynchon and Doris Lessing were seized by customs officers, who suspected that they might be full of blasphemy, obscenity, pot-smoking and feminism.

 Such was the severity of censorship in Malta in the 1960s that medical textbooks and scholarly works of anthropology were regularly tossed into the flames, along with magazines carrying adverts for bikinis, and any books whose covers suggested that morally polluting content was lurking within.